krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 interactions and emergent configurations of presences in a rigorous and structured, and more importantly, computable way.

-## 2. What is a presence?
+## 2. What is a Presence?

-Let's start by building intuition for this concept we call a *presence*.
+Let's start by building intuition for the concept of presence.
 Consider the statement: “The task $X$ was in Development from Monday to
 Friday.”

 In the presence calculus, this would be expressed as a presence of the form:
 “The element $X$ was in boundary $Y$ from $t_0$ to $t_1$ with mass 1.”
 Presences are statements about elements (from some domain) being present in a
-boundary (from a defined set of boundaries) over a *continuous* period of time,
-measured using some timescale.
+boundary (from a defined set of boundaries) over a *continuous* period of time, measured using some timescale.

 So why do we say “with mass 1”?